 You may have a gut feeling inclination towards thinking that [TTTTT] is less likely.
 Could you explain why?

 For each coin toss there are x2 outcomes only; heads (H) or tails (T).
 The possible different outcomes for a series of x5 coin flips could be written as 25 or 2^5, the answer of which being 32.
 Accordingly, there is a 1/32 chance of getting a [HHHHT], and there is a 1/32 chance of getting a [TTTTT].
 In statistics, this series of results would be described as a “binomial distribution”, whereby there are only two possible, mutually exclusive outcomes.
-Now, if we were to look at the series of returns of an asset (lets say a stock) on a month by month basis then we could assign it a “positive” or a “negative” outcome, based on whether or not it has increased or decreased in value.
+Now, if we were to look at the series of investment returns (lets say an asset like a stock) on a month by month basis then we could assign it a “positive” or a “negative” outcome, based on whether or not it has increased or decreased in value.
 As such, we are able to look through the lens of a binomial distribution to calculate the probability of next months returns being positive, right?
 Wrong.

 There are two main problems with this approach.
 Firstly, just because we are able to assign a probability value to an occurrence at a level of “confidence”, there is absolutely nothing to ensure that the distribution will adhere to it.
 It is theoretically possible that we could do x10 sets of x5 coin tosses and flip a heads each and every time.
 Now, if we were to increase the number of observations (/occurrences) to x1000 sets of x5 coin tosses, we would probably see results closely resembling our predictions- but that doesn’t help the speculator trying to bet on the next toss of the coin.
 Secondly, you may have noticed that here we are restricting our observation to x5 coin tosses only.
 Most investing does not take place over such a short period of time (e.g the equivalent of x5 tosses could be x5 months of investment returns), -yet- unless we are able to define the number of observations (i.e say when the experiment will stop), we are unable to calculate the probability of events within that window.
 In reality, investments often existed before you bought them, and continue to exist long after you sell them.
 Even if you were to be able to define your length of ownership, how would you choose a sample from the investment returns of the asset up until now?
 Would that sample be sufficiently representative of the asset, or would the data be flawed because it was from a different time when the investment environment was different to what it is now?
 Lastly, if you have x2 positive results of nominal size, followed by x1 big negative result, you will still have lost money, despite the number of occurrences where you were “correct” being larger.
 There are a number of issues.
 This will not however stop you from attempting to make probability judgement in your investments, often without the use of statistics altogether…